 Frosini Rubertino, RN, CRNAC, C-NE, CDONA/LTC, is a registered nurse with more than 30 years of experience in the healthcare industry.
 Former president of an Ohio-based long-term care consulting and education firm, and a former member of the Arkansas Healthcare Association's Education Committee, she is currently a clinical services consultant for an Arkansas-based clinical consultant group.

-Reta A. Underwood, ADC, is president of Consultants for Long Term Care, Inc. (CLTC), a national long-term care consulting firm based in Kentucky.
+Reta A. Underwood, RAC-CT, QCP, CPC, Medicare Specialist and president of CLTC, a national long-term care consulting firm based in Kentucky.
 CLTC's experienced professionals have provided clinical consulting, regulatory compliance correction, and training for hospital, nursing facility, and senior housing providers in 46 states.
 Underwood’s experience includes management and director positions with nursing facilities and healthcare companies.
 She has also provided corporatewide MDS support services, numerous mock surveys, regulatory compliance correction, educational programs, clinical documentation, quality assurance programming, and quality of life and therapeutic programming.

 Meridath Death is an independent consultant for multiple skilled nursing facilities in Virginia and North Carolina.
 She is proficient in both Virginia and North Carolina Medicaid, Medicare, and 3rd party payers.
 She began her career as a bookkeeper and has since served in leadership roles including business office manager for a 240-bed facility, regional consultant for five facilities, as well as regional director of business office services for 10 facilities in North Carolina.
 Death enjoys her current position and the time it allows her to spend with family.